Supporting armed forces

 The Armed Forces Covenant is a promise from the nation that those who serve or have served, and their families, are treated fairly.

-We have signed our own Covenant with the armed forces showing commitment to supporting serving, reservist and ex-armed forces personnel and their dependents.
+We have signed our own Covenant with the armed forces showing commitment to supporting serving, reservist, ex-armed forces personnel, veterans and their dependents.

-We have pledged to ensure that our armed forces community will not be disadvantaged in accessing our services as a result of serving in the military.
+We have pledged to ensure that our armed forces community will not be disadvantaged in accessing our services as a result of their service in the military.

 Find out what the covenant means for you and what support is available.

 Information for public bodies, charities and schools to support armed forces families.

 Upcoming events celebrating and commemorating the service of men and women in our armed forces.